The purpose of disability benefits is to strengthen the autonomy and quality of life of persons with disabilities or long-term illnesses.

 Children under 16 can be paid disability allowance if they have an illness or injury that creates a need for care and rehabilitation that lasts at least 6 months and imposes particular strain and requires a greater commitment than the care of non-disabled children of the same age.

-Disabled or chronically ill persons aged 16 years or over can be paid disability allowance if their ability to function remains diminished for at least a year and their illness or injury causes impairment, need of assistance and/or additional expenses.
+Disabled or chronically ill persons aged 16 years or over can be paid disability allowance if their ability to function remains diminished for at least a year and their illness or injury causes impairment and need of assistance.

-Disabled or chronically ill persons pensioners can be paid Care Allowance for Pensioners if their ability to function remains diminished for at least a year and their illness or injury causes impairment, need of assistance and/or additional expenses on a weekly basis.
+Disabled or chronically ill persons pensioners can be paid Care Allowance for Pensioners if their ability to function remains diminished for at least a year and their illness or injury causes impairment or need of assistance.

 Dietary Grant for persons with coeliac disease